-Giving up the 9 till 5
+Giving up the nine till five

 It’s adjusted over the years, only one parent had to work full time, then it was both had to work – one over 24 hours a week and it continues to pinch the pennies.
 My 15 hours free a week was never enough, not when I was working 40 hours a week.
 I was pleased when the government increased the free childcare to up to 30 hours per week so parents like myself could return to work.
 It was too late to benefit me, but friends have been able to benefit from that little bit extra.
 However, you both have to be working and earning over £131 a week.
 Technically it’s spread across the whole year rather than 30 ‘actual’ hours.